CiscoDevNet/iOAM/README.md

 - The ability to include OAM data in various different transport protocols.

-A detailed description in-band OAM concepts, capabilities, data-formats and transport encapsulations can be found in the following IETF internet drafts:
+A detailed description in-situ OAM concepts, capabilities, data-formats and transport encapsulations can be found in the following IETF internet drafts: